https://api.incident.io/, and you will need an API key from your incident.io dashboard to make requests.

 Authentication

 For all requests, you’ll need an API key.
-To create one, visit Settings > API keys.
-When you create the key, you’ll choose what actions it can take — these roles can only be set at creation time.
+To create one, visit Settings → API keys.
+When you create the key, you’ll choose what actions it can take.
+Keys can have account-level permissions, team-scoped permissions, or both.
 We’ll only show the token once, so store it somewhere safe.
-API keys are global to your account and remain valid even if the creating user is deactivated.
+API keys remain valid even if the creating user is deactivated.
+For more details on managing keys and permissions, see API keys.
 Set theAuthorization header using a Bearer scheme:

 Rate limits